 Barbecuing a low-and-slow brisket is a full-day affair.
 It's grilling the meat indirectly over a long time period that makes beef brisket tender.
 You can't predict to the minute when it will be ready.

 On this afternoon, we watched the meat temperature plateau for an hour at 160 degrees, then plateau again at 170, then rise to 173 and drop to 167, and then after 45 minutes start to rise again.
 It’s tempting to raise the temperature to finish the cook, but you have to be patient and keep the temperature low, with as little fluctuation as possible.
 It's worth it.
 You can't rush a great low-and-slow, and although I felt bad about folks being hungry, I advised them to drink more wine and wait for the meat to finish.

-Once the brisket is at 190 degrees, I pull it and let it rest at least ten minutes.
-As a precaution, I'll double check the main thermometer reading with an instant read thermometer.
+Once the brisket is at 190 degrees, I pull it and let it rest for at least 10 minutes.
+As a precaution, I double-check the main thermometer reading with an instant read thermometer.

 At this point, the brisket is ready to be served.
 If it's too early to eat, the brisket can be wrapped in tinfoil, and then wrapped in towels and placed in an ice chest.
 It will remain hot until you are ready to serve it.

 It's simple to make a spicy barbecue sauce, using the rub, the mop sauce, and the fat in the pan.
 After I pull off the meat, I pour the fatty drippings into a saucepan, add catsup in equal parts, and heat it up while stirring it.